-Your name:

-Our goal is to provide a safe environment for families with a friend of the court case.
-The following information will help us provide that safe environment.

-- 3. Has there ever been a PPO or a no contact order issued against the other parent? - 5.
-Has the other parent been convicted of a violent crime? 🗌 Yes 🗌 No - 6.
-Has the other parent ever physically harmed you? 🗌 Yes 🗌 No

-8. Are there any safety concerns with the children? 🗌 Yes 🗌 No

-- 10. Do you have concerns about sitting in a room with the other parent?
-Ves No If so, please explain: - 12.
-If you begin to feel uncomfortable during a meeting, will you be able to ask for a break?
-Yes No

-If there is anything else you would like share with the friend of the court staff, please feel free to write it in the remaining space below.
-Thanks again for your time.

-Signature

-Date
+Your n name: oal is to provide a safe environment for ing information will help us provide the r families with a friend of the court case.
+The hat safe environment.
+1. Do you feel safe around the other parent?
+Yes No 2.
+2. Has there ever been a Personal Protection Order (PPO) or a no contact order between the parents (including now)?
+Yes No 3.
+3. Has there ever been a PPO or a no contact order issued against the other parent? ☐ Yes ☐ No 4.
+Has either parent been charged with a violent crime? ☐ Yes ☐ No 4.
+5. 5.
+Has the other parent been convicted of a violent crime?
+Yes No 6.
+Has the other parent ever physically harmed you?
+Yes No 7.
+Are there any child protective (abuse/neglect) actions involving you and/or the other parent in Michigan or any other state or country?
+Yes No 6.
+7. 8.
+Are there any safety concerns with the children?
+Yes No Does the other parent experience bouts of rage?
+Yes No Do you have concerns about sitting in a room with the other parent?
+Yes No If so, please explain: Do you think you can speak up for yourself in the meeting if the other parent is also present?
+Yes No 9.
+10. 11.
+12. If you begin to feel uncomfortable break?
+Yes No during a meeting, will you be able to ask for a e is anything else you would like share t in the remaining space below.
+Thank e with the friend of the court staff, please feel free to ks again for your time.
+Signati ure Date